 “Gonna raise me an army, some tough sons of bitches

-Rachel Olivia O’Connor is a freelance journalist.
-She can be reached at firstname.lastname@example.org.
+Rachel Olivia O’Connor, a member of the Oxman Collective, can be reached at firstname.lastname@example.org.